syeo66/adventure/README.md

-# An Adventure Game with OpenAI GPT-3.5
+# An Adventure Game usin OpenAIs API

-This is a simple Rust project that demonstrates the use of the OpenAI GPT-3.5 API to create an adventure game that a user can play by typing text into the console.
+This is a simple Rust project that demonstrates the use of the OpenAIs API to create an adventure game that a user can play by typing text into the console.
 The game master will guide the user through a map.

 ## Setup
 To use this project, you will need an OpenAI API key.
 You can sign up for an API key [here](https://beta.openai.com/signup/).